xwmario/Warez/README.md

 - [Welcome to the f/privacy FAQ](https://raddle.me/wiki/Privacy) - Proudly ripped this FAQ off from a non-privacy-friendly site!

 ## Piracy Archive
+- [Archive of r/Megalinks from 11th April 2018](https://pastebin.com/raw/7WrNLtZd) - A complete backup of the reddit r/Megalinks sub.
 - [Piracy Archive](https://github.com/nid666/PiracyArchive) - A complete backup of the Reddit r/Piracy sub.

 ## DarkWeb Overview